qutip/qutip-tutorials/tutorials-v5/time-evolution/001_qobjevo.md

   - `StateFeedback`: state as a `Qobj` or qutip `Data`.
   - `ExpectFeedback`: Expectation value computed from the state.

-Additionnally `mcsolve` has `CollapseFeedback` to get the collaspe list and stochastic solvers have `WienerFeedback` that return the Wiener function along the trajectory.
+Additionnally `mcsolve` has `CollapseFeedback` to get the collaspe list and stochastic solvers have `WienerFeedback` that returns the Wiener function along the trajectory.

-They all take a `default` input that set the value when used outside a solver.
-This value must be valid as it will be used during setup.
+They all take a `default` input that specifies the value to be used when the `QobjEvo` is accessed outside of a solver.
+This value must be a valid input for the `QobjEvo` -- it will be used during solver setup.

 ```python
 args = {"state": qutip.MESolver.StateFeedback(default=qutip.fock_dm(4, 2))}